-A-level French: 7652 A-level Spanish: 7692
+A Level French: 7652 A Level Spanish: 7692 A Level German: 7662

-French, Spanish
+French, Spanish, German

 The AQA MFL course allows students to build on the core skills, vocabulary and grammar which they developed during their GCSE studies so that they can become fluent speakers with a keen understanding of the geography, history, literature and film of their linguistic area of study.
 The focus on technically advanced translation also ensures that our students will be able to pursue university courses in MFL and find employment using these skills at any point in their adult lives.
-The course is designed to develop our students' interest in the French or Spanish speaking world so that they can comment on themes ranging from Latin American Dictatorship to New Wave French Cinema.
+The course is designed to develop our student's interest in the French, German or the Spanish speaking world so that they can comment on themes ranging from Latin American Dictatorship to New Wave French Cinema.